axelmotyka/adventcalendar/src/main/java/week02/README.md

       * for the first place the driver gets '[amount of drivers] * 2' points
       * on other placements gives the drivers '[amount of drivers] * 1' points
   3. Generate the next starting lineup from the drivers last race position.
-  4. add useful unit tests
+  4. Add useful unit tests
-  3. visualize created classes with plantuml as class diagram, inclusive associations.
+  3. Visualize created classes with plantuml as class diagram, inclusive associations.

 ### Exercise 16 - Racing game